Travel & Touring | WA Road Trips

 Day 11: Mt Elizabeth Station to Ellenbrae Station (245km)

 Break up your drive and sample some of the best scones in the Kimberley at Ellenbrae.
-The station offers a tyre repair service as well as overnight accommodation for limited guests.
+The station offers a tyre repair service as well as overnight accommodation in rammed earth “Stockman Rooms”, safari tents or at two large campgrounds.

 Considered the jewel in the Kimberley’s crown, El Questro offers an experience for every budget.
 The facilities are world class, with everything from luxury accommodation to basic camp sites.
 Soak up the views of the Chamberlain River, relax tired muscles in the thermal water of Zebedee Springs or swim in the cool oasis that is Emma Gorge.